fmnas/fmnas-site/README.md

 [**Parsedown**](https://parsedown.org/).
 These should be fetched by `src/dependencies.php` when they are first required.

-To update the dependencies, run `src/update_dependencies.php` or simply delete the existing `src/ligntncandy` and `src/parsedown` directories.
-(TODO: Will need a way to automate periodic updates someday)
+To update the dependencies, run `src/update_dependencies.php` or simply delete the existing `src/ligntncandy` and `src/parsedown` directories. (@todo Will need a way to automate periodic updates someday)

 ### Client-side dependencies
 The admin interface imports [**Vue**](https://vuejs.org) from unpkg.